 While residing in Houston, Texas, Sylvia obtained her State of Texas Board of Educator Certificate and worked as a Bilingual ESL (English as a Second Language) Elementary School Teacher for three years at Alief Independent School District.
 After moving back to the valley, Sylvia also taught in the Los Fresnos Independent School District and the Brownsville Independent School District.
 Having a deep appreciation for valuing education, Sylvia returned to pursue her Master's in Education Degree in Community Counseling and Guidance from the newly CACREP (Council for Accreditation of Counseling and Related Programs) accredited program at the University of Texas at Brownsville.
 During her graduate studies, Sylvia received the Dr. Charles R. Comeaux Distinguished Student Recognition Award for Outstanding Clinical Skills and Commitment to the Counseling profession.

 Sylvia completed her Practicum experience at the University of Texas at Brownsville Community Clinic and completed her Master's Degree in 2014.
 In 2015, Sylvia successfully completed her National Counselor Examination for provisional licensure and certification to practice under supervision in the State of Texas and obtained her License in Chemical Dependency Counseling and has a wealth of experience treating substance abuse issues.
+In addition, Sylvia obtained The Texas Child and Adolescent Needs and Strengths (CANS) certification in 2019 to help assess the behavioral health needs of children under the conservatorship of The Department of Family & Protective Services.
+Among her many professional achievements, Sylvia is also a National Certified Counselor (NCC) receiving her board certification in 2019.

 Sylvia is a highly motivated mental health professional dedicated to providing exceptional care for children, adolescents, and adults coping with a myriad of mental health concerns.
 Because of her bicultural nature, Sylvia possesses the skills to work with a diverse client population in individual and group settings.
 She has strong interpersonal, organizational, and case management skills, and has the experience in working with multidisciplinary teams as well as other mental health professionals, including social workers, psychologists, and licensed therapists.